Wear the shirt RM wore

 An R.M.Williams catalogue from the 1950s proudly displays the Grazier Shirt that RM wore on every occasion: “Looks just right whether for work, saleyard or casual occasion.
 A medium-weight open-weave all-cotton cloth … will withstand hard wash and wear.
 The two shoulder epaulettes add a smart touch. $8.00.”

 In the 1990s our catalogues were still proudly selling Grazier shirts, touting the benefits of superior cottons.
 “One piece collar is fully fused with collar stiffeners, which combine to give a neat set,” it says.
 “Classic lapel looks good with a tie or open necked.
 Button lockstitched – you can’t pull them off.
 Stylish body gives room for action.”

-Today our Grazier Shirts are lovingly made in our Adelaide workshop to the same exacting standards they always have been – smart enough to wear out and strong enough to work in.
+Today our Authentic Grazier shirts are lovingly made in our Adelaide workshop to the same exacting standards they always have been – smart enough to wear out and strong enough to work in.